duyanton/react-antd-mst-boilerplate/README.md

 # React Antd, MobX and MobX State Tree Boilerplate

-Out of the box solution to create your React app with Ant Design components, MobX and MobX State Tree for state management
+Out of the box solution to create your React app with Ant Design components, MobX and MobX State Tree for state management.
+An opinionated way to structure large scale React application, inspired by Redux global store structure and MST modeling.

 ## Features